Yannis-cnt/collision_avoidance_challenge_esa/README.md

 **requirements.txt**: A list of Python libraries required to run the notebooks.
 Install them using pip install -r requirements.txt.

-**data/**: Directory containing the datasets used in the notebooks.

 **magpies_models/**: Models associated with the solution proposed by the Magpies team from the competition.

 **images/**: Images used within the notebooks for illustration purposes.